Carlo Acutis: Canonisation

-Reliquary containing the hairs of Carlo Acutis, temporarily displayed in the chapel of saint Catherine of Alexandria in the church of San Francesco in Lodi, Italy.

 On 23 May 2024, Pope Francis recognised a second miracle attributed to the intercession of Acutis.
 The miracle attributed to his intercession occurred in 2022, when a Costa Rican woman named Valeria Valverde had fallen off her bike in Florence, Italy, and suffered a brain haemorrhage with doctors giving her a low chance of survival.
 Her mother, Lilliana, prayed for the intercession of Acutis and visited his tomb.
 The same day, Valverde began to breathe independently again and was able to walk the next day with all evidence of the haemorrhage having disappeared.

 On 1 July 2024, Pope Francis presided at an ordinary consistory of cardinals, which approved the canonisation of 15 people, including Carlo Acutis.
 On 20 November 2024, it was announced that Acutis would be canonised in the 2025 Jubilee during the Jubilee of Teenagers from 25 to 27 April 2025, with the Diocese of Assisi confirming it would be on Sunday, 27 April.
 However, following Pope Francis's death on 21 April 2025, Easter Monday, the Vatican announced the ceremony would have to be postponed for the papal funeral and subsequent conclave.

 On 13 June 2025, Pope Leo XIV announced at a general consistory that Acutis would be canonised alongside Pier Giorgio Frassati.
 The canonisation took place in St. Peter's Square on 7 September 2025, presided over by Pope Leo.
 His parents and siblings attended and his younger brother Michele did one of the readings during Mass.